 Although disability benefits can increase based on inflation, many people with disabilities rely on low cost of living and wages for financial relief.
-In 2017, nearly 5.7 million people with disabilities were employed.
+In 2018, over 5.7 million people with disabilities were employed.
 Naturally, though, a far lower share of people with disabilities is able to work compared to the share of people with no major health issues.

 In the overall ranking below, readers who are particularly interested in the best places to live on disability income should focus on the “Economy” category.
 Likewise, those who place a higher premium on quality of medical care should focus on the “Health Care” category.